jsohlendorff/continuous_time_LTMLE/simulation_study/simulation_mechanism.typ

 after two events.
 This is one way to include longe range dependencies.
 Simulating from this model is significantly more complicated, because we have to rely on numeric integration.
+Otherwise, there is the possibility of using Ogata's thinning algorithm @ogata1981lewis.
+It is likely here that the LTMLE algorithm considered would be even more biased as it cannot take into account the timing of the events.

 More generally, let $cumhazard(k, x, t)$ denote the cumulative hazard function for the $k$'th event of type $x$ at time $t$ conditional on the history $history(k-1)$.